ZFITTER 1985-2013: ZFITTER 2013

 \subsection{A comment on the Gfitter project}

-Sometimes the Gfitter project is considered as an independent implementation of Standard Model predictions for some pseudo-observables, and as a true scientific alternative to ZFITTER (for these pseudo-observables).
+Sometimes the Gfitter project, introduced at the webpage \url{http://gfitter.desy.de}, is considered as an independent implementation of Standard Model predictions for some pseudo-observables, and as a true scientific alternative to ZFITTER (for these pseudo-observables).
 We do not share this opinion and would like to give a short, clarifying comment on the situation.